 When faced with a huge selection of internal communication channels, you need to consider which one will best engage your employees.
 Will they respond to a company-wide email, a social media blast, or perhaps a daily news feed?
 Your best option is always to provide a choice of channels to allow for a personalised experience and break down any possible barriers.

-Key point: An employee engagement app offers a range of channels and tools, providing a two-way communication flow for maximum engagement.
+Key point: An employee app offers a range of channels and tools, providing a two-way communication flow for maximum engagement.

-The mistakes to avoid
+The five common mistakes to avoid

 So now you have the answers to those five vital questions, you’re ready to start building your internal communication plan.
 However, as you construct your strategy, here are five common internal communication mistakes you will need to avoid making.

-Assess the priorities you identified by asking ‘Why?’ by carefully evaluating whether your internal communication plans are actually delivering.
+Assess the priorities you identified by asking ‘Why?’ by carefully evaluating whether your internal communication plans are delivering.

 People find it hard to absorb multiple or complex messages, so keep it simple.
 It is a sad truth that employees often have far less understanding than the management team realise.
 A recent IBM survey revealed 44% of employees feel that managers don’t provide clear information about the company’s vision and 72% don't have a full understanding of the company's strategy.